RL360°

-RL360 Insurance Company Limited (RL360°) is an international offshore savings, protection and investment provider, headquartered in the Isle of Man serving clients in Asia, Africa, the Middle East, Europe, the UK and Latin America.
+RL360 Insurance Company Limited (RL360°) is an international offshore savings, protection and investment provider, headquartered in Douglas, Isle of Man, serving clients in Asia, Africa, the Middle East, Europe, the UK and Latin America.
 It is part of the International Financial Group Limited ("IFGL").

 History

 RL360 in its present form came into being in November 2013 following a management buyout, though its origins can be traced back to 1991.